ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Type: ``bool``

 With this parameter you can configure your module to show a unified diff of changes that will be applied to the templated files.
-To activate the setting, use the ``--diff`` command-line option.
 To access ``_ansible_diff`` in a module, instantiate the ``AnsibleModule`` utility and access :attr:`AnsibleModule._diff`.
 You can also access this parameter using the ``diff`` keyword in your playbook, or the relevant environment variable.
 For more details, see :ref:`playbook_keywords` and the :ref:`DIFF_ALWAYS` configuration option.

 _ansible_verbosity